ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

   It includes a benchmark of different cryptographic providers.
 - Markus Raab gave a [talk](https://cfp.linuxwochen.at/de/LWW18/public/events/798) at Linuxwochen Wien (in German).
   For similar talks in English, please refer to the [FOSDEM talks](https://fosdem.org/2018/schedule/speaker/markus_raab/).
+- The code of conduct was changed to not have the word "project" in it (project has per definition an end date, Elektra has not, thus it is called an initiative)

 ## Documentation